Failed IVF Cycle Support

 When IVF Doesn't Go As Planned

-The grief after a failed IVF cycle is profound.
-You invested significant time, energy, and resources—appointments, medications, procedures, and the hope you guarded so carefully.
-A failed embryo transfer isn't just a negative test; it can feel like a deep loss.
-That embryo existed.
-It was transferred.
-And now it's gone.
+The grief that follows a failed IVF cycle can be profound.
+You invested so much of yourself—time, energy, money, countless appointments, medications, procedures, and a quiet, tender hope you may not have let many people see.
+A failed transfer isn't just a lab result; it can feel like a real loss.

-Whether this was your first cycle and the shock feels overwhelming, or your third or fourth and you're questioning how much more you can endure, the pain is real.
-Perhaps your embryos didn't reach blastocyst stage, or PGT-A results showed none were viable.
-Maybe your cycle was canceled before retrieval due to poor response.
-Whatever the circumstances, the emotional impact is immense—and you don't have to navigate it alone.
+Whether this was your first cycle and the shock feels disorienting, or your third or fourth and you're wondering how much more you can handle, your pain is valid.
+Perhaps your embryos didn't make it to blastocyst, or PGT-A showed none were viable.
+Maybe the cycle was canceled before retrieval because your body didn't respond as expected.
+Whatever the specifics, the emotional impact is heavy and very real.

 No matter what happened in your IVF journey, your feelings matter.
 Counseling after IVF offers compassionate support and guidance to help you heal and explore the next steps with clarity and confidence.